 To propose that your abstract be grouped with others in the same poster session or nanosymposium, create or join a linking group.
 The Program Committee will consider abstract grouping requests during the session building process, however, requests are not guaranteed.
 Group size is limited to 14 nanosymposium-preferred abstracts or 20 poster-only abstracts.

 To create a linking group, one submitter must request a linking group name and share the name with each submitter that wishes to be a part of the group.
 Each submitter must join the linking group within their individual abstract submission via the Linking Group step.

 Selection of a theme, subtheme, and topic for the abstract allows submitters to "self-identify" the area of neuroscience in which the abstract fits.
 This identification is the first step in sorting abstracts for the Program Committee, who will take this identification into consideration and place related abstracts with similar topics into the same session.
 Selection of a primary theme and topic is required.
 Selection of a secondary theme and topic is optional, but often helpful to the program committee.

 If you have joined a linking group, your first-choice theme and topic selection must be the same for all linking group members.
 Any variance will result in expulsion from the group.

-- Authors: List all authors who contributed to the work discussed in the abstract.
-The presenting author must be listed in the first author slot of the list and will receivea ll correspondence regarding the abstract.
+List all authors who contributed to the work discussed in the abstract.
+The presenting author will receive correspondence regarding the abstract.
 Be prepared to submit contact information as well as conflict of interest information for each author listed.

 Submitters will also be asked to identify their abstract's senior author(s).
 The senior author(s) represent the principal investigator(s) of the lab where the work described in the abstract was completed.
 Senior author(s) should be listed towards the end of the author block.